 Through effective negotiation, networking and dealing with numbers, purchasing managers can help a business or organisation save money and increase profits.
-They also deal with other factors such as sustainability, risk management and ethical issues.
+They may also deal with other factors such as sustainability, risk management and ethical issues.

 As a purchasing manager, you'll need to:

-- forecast levels of demand for services and products;
+- forecast levels of demand for services and products

-- conduct research to ascertain the best products and suppliers in terms of best value, delivery schedules and quality;
+- conduct research to ascertain the best products and suppliers in terms of best value, delivery schedules and quality

-- liaise between suppliers, manufacturers, relevant internal departments and customers;
+- liaise between suppliers, manufacturers, relevant internal departments and customers

-- build and maintain good relationships with new and existing suppliers;
+- build and maintain good relationships with new and existing suppliers

-- negotiate and agree contracts, monitoring the quality of service provided;
+- negotiate and agree contracts, monitoring the quality of service provided

-- process payments and invoices;
+- process payments and invoices

-- keep contract files and use them as reference for the future;
+- keep contract files and use them as reference for the future

-- forecast price trends and their impact on future activities;
+- forecast price trends and their impact on future activities

-- give presentations about market analysis and possible growth;
+- give presentations about market analysis and possible growth

-- develop a purchasing strategy;
+- develop a purchasing strategy

-- evaluate bids and make recommendations, based on commercial and technical factors;
+- evaluate bids and make recommendations, based on commercial and technical factors

-- ensure suppliers are aware of business objectives;
+- ensure suppliers are aware of business objectives

-- attend meetings and trade conferences;
+- attend meetings and trade conferences

 - train and supervise the work of other members of staff.

-A salary survey by the Chartered Institute of Purchasing and Supply (CIPS) reports that the average wage of a procurement professional is £42,000.
-It also states that salaries are highest in the private sector and in London and the South East.
-Professionals with MCIPS earn on average 22% more than those without accreditation.
+A salary survey by the Chartered Institute of Purchasing and Supply (CIPS) reports that the average wage of a procurement professional is £46,422.
+It also states that salaries are highest in the private sector and in London and the South East (although there have been large salary increases in the Midlands and North West).

 Income figures are intended as a guide only.